prabirshrestha/asyncomplete.vim/README.md

 * Typescript via [asyncomplete-tscompletejob.vim](https://github.com/prabirshrestha/asyncomplete-tscompletejob.vim)
 * *can't find what you are looking for? write one instead an send a PR to be included here*

+### Priority

+Use `priority` to control the order of the source.
+Highest priority comes first. `priority` is optional and defaults to `0` when registering a source.

 ### Example

 ```vim